Our Vision and Mission

 Mission: To provide an innovative and rigorous program of training that prepares genetic counselors to serve the needs of the healthcare community today while paving the way for incorporating the genomic medicine advances of tomorrow.

-The Emory Genetic Counseling Training program will accept its second class of 10 students to begin in the summer of 2013.
-Applications will be accepted through December 15, 2012.
-The program has received Provisional Accreditation* from the Accreditation Council for Genetic Counseling.
+The Emory Genetic Counseling Training program will accept its seventh class of 11-12 students to begin Fall of 2019.
+Applications will be accepted through December 20th, 2018.
+Read More >>